-Stocks rally as record job losses slow while states begin reopening
+Nasdaq turns positive for 2020 as investors bet on economic recovery

 Moderna Inc. shares spiked after the drugmaker said it received approval from the Food and Drug Administration to advance its COVID-19 vaccine candidate to a phase 2 trial.

-West Texas Intermediate crude spiked 9.8 percent to $26.34 a barrel after Chinese government data showed Beijing’s oil imports snapped back to the equivalent of 10.42 million barrels per day in April – just below the 10.64 million barrels from a year ago.
-Meanwhile, gold jumped 0.63 percent to $1,699 an ounce.
+West Texas Intermediate crude reversed earlier gains slipping 1.3 percent to $23.55.
+Chinese government data showed Beijing’s oil imports snapped back to the equivalent of 10.42 million barrels per day in April – just below the 10.64 million barrels from a year ago.
+Meanwhile, gold jumped 2.2 percent to $1,721 an ounce.

-U.S. Treasurys ticked higher, pushing the yield on the 10-year note down by 1.7 basis points to 0.696 percent.
+U.S. Treasurys ticked higher, pushing the yield on the 10-year note to 0.630 percent.

 In Europe, France’s CAC added 1.17 percent, Germany’s DAX climbed 0.97 percent and Britain’s FTSE rose 1 percent after the Bank of England held interest rates near zero and said the U.K. economy could shrink by 14 percent in 2020.